Nomarian/AsciiDT/README.md

 # Description

-ascii delimited text is a format which uses control characters to delimit the file, any special characters is labeled as such and should be handled by a simple gsub.
+ascii delimited text is an intermediary format which uses control characters to delimit the file.

 # Benefits

 Using control characters to label means there is no need for parsing.
 This leads to a speedup in some cases and the handling by any programming language without a requirement for huge libraries.

 # Formats

+when you use format2asciidt, the characters should behave like so.

 ## CSV
  Record Separator: 1E (Record Separator)
+ Field Separator: 1F (Unit Separator)

+## TSV
+ Record Separator:  1E (Record Separator)
- Field Separator: 1f (Unit Separator)
+ Field Separator:	1F (Unit Separator)

 # Examples